 H1B extension status when you re-enter USA:

-This will be a problem as you will have to either file another H1B extension to get new i94 or travel outside USA AGAIN and get extended H1B stamped in your passport.
+This will be a problem as you will have to either file another H1B extension to get a new i94 or travel outside the USA again and get extended H1B stamped in your passport.

-- DENIED: If the H1B extension is denied while you are travelling, you can only re-enter USA if your existing H1B visa is still valid at the time of re-entry.
+If the H1B extension is denied while you are traveling, you can only re-enter the USA if your existing H1B visa is still valid at the time of re-entry.

-- PENDING: You can still enter using your OLD valid H1B (if any) but, your i94 will be restricted to old H1B’s expiry date.
+You can still enter using your OLD valid H1B (if any) but, your i94 will be restricted to old H1B’s expiry date once it is approved.

 You can travel internationally while your H1B amendment is still under process at USCIS but we recommend to NOT travel as re-entry risk is very high.

-If your amendment status is approved, denied or pending while you are outside USA:
+If your amendment status is approved, denied, or pending while you are outside the USA:

-- APPROVED: You will need to get the new physical i797 approval shipped to you to re-enter USA.
+You will need to get the new physical i797 approval shipped to you to re-enter the USA.

-- DENIED: You can re-enter USA using existing H1B approval and stamp but will have to only work using the non-amended H1B.
+You can re-enter the USA using existing H1B approval and stamp but will have to only work using the non-amended H1B.

 Can I travel while my H1B transfer is pending: Yes, you can.

-But, our suggestion is to avoid travel while H1B transfer is pending if you have already joined (started working) for new employer based on H1B receipt.
+But, our suggestion is to avoid travel while H1B transfer is pending if you have already joined (started working) for a new employer-based on H1B receipt.

 H1B transfer status when you re-enter USA:

-This will be a problem as you will have to either file another H1B transfer to get new i94 or travel outside USA AGAIN and get transferred H1B stamped in your passport.
+This will be a problem as you will have to either file another H1B transfer to get a new i94 or travel outside the USA again and get transferred H1B stamped in your passport.

-- DENIED: If the H1B application is denied while you are travelling, you can only re-enter USA if your existing H1B visa is still valid at the time of re-entry.
+If the H1B application is denied while you are traveling, you can only re-enter the USA if your existing H1B visa is still valid at the time of re-entry.

-- PENDING: High risk if you have already started working with new employer on receipt.
-Immigration officer may deny you entry as you do not have the approved H1B for your current new employer.
+The immigration officer may deny your entry as you do not have the approved H1B for your current new employer.